 Saskatchewan's Weed Control Act mandates property owners and occupants to prevent the growth, ripening and spread of weeds and weed seeds.
 Noxious weeds are considered to be a threat to agriculture, human health, or the environment due to their invasive nature or toxic properties.
 Dandelions are considered a nuisance weed under the Act and need to be controlled.

 Community Standards Bylaw regulates maintenance of properties and structures in Regina.
 Property owners must not allow their property to become overgrown with grass or vegetation.
 Failure to do so may result in a minimum fine of $100 and City crews or contractors hired to cut or remove the weeds at your expense.

 Weed Control Act Enforcement

-If you believe there is a weed control problem at a property, call Service Regina at 306-777-7000 or submit a complaint using the online service request form.
+If you believe there is a weed control problem at a property, call Service Regina at 306-777-7000 or submit a service request online.
 The complaint will be forwarded to Bylaw Enforcement and assigned to a weed inspector for investigation.

-If a weed inspector determines that a property owner is in violation of The Weed Control Act, the owner will be issued an Order to Comply providing five days to cut or remove the weeds.
-Failure to comply with an order may result in City crews or contractors being hired to cut the weeds.
-Any costs associated with this work will be invoiced back to the property owner.
+If a weed inspector determines that a property owner is in violation of the Community Standards Bylaw, the owner will be issued a notice requesting that the grass and/or weeds are cut or removed.
+Failure to comply with the notice may result in a minimum fine of $100 and City crews or contractors being hired to cut the weeds at the property owner’s expense.